enkindlerahul/-Basic-To-Do-List-Application-/README.md

-# -Basic-To-Do-List-Application-
+# ToDo List Application with Spring Boot

 Efficiently manage tasks using our Spring Boot ToDo List app.
 Add, view, and delete tasks via REST API with in-memory database storage.
 Enjoy smooth task management with error-free interactions and concise API endpoints.

 Certainly!
 Here's a professional README file that summarizes the setup, features, and usage of your Spring Boot ToDo List application:

-# ToDo List Application with Spring Boot

-## Table of Contents
+# Table of Contents

 - [Description](#description)
 - [Requirements](#requirements)